Keeping your details up to date

 We might also ask for documentation of the registration of your company and check that you have the right to represent the company.
 Other documents we ask for are documents that can confirm your address, your identity or the identity of other stakeholders in your business.
 For example:

 - a copy of your passport

 - any other official photo ID.

-As of the 1st of October 2020, we will continue to provide the Zettle service through PayPal (Europe) S.à r.l. et Cie, S.C.A. (“PayPal Europe”) instead of through Zettle AB.
+As of the 1st of October 2020, we provide the Zettle service through PayPal (Europe) S.à r.l. et Cie, S.C.A. (“PayPal Europe”) instead of through Zettle AB.
 PayPal Europe is licensed as a credit institution, which means that it is subject to at least the same level of supervision as Zettle AB is today.
-This also means that we as of the 1st of October 2020 will be supervised by the Commission de Surveillance du Secteur Financier (the “CSSF”), the equivalent in Luxembourg to the Swedish Supervisory Authority (the “SFSA”).
+This also means that since the 1st of October 2020, we are supervised by the Commission de Surveillance du Secteur Financier (the “CSSF”), the equivalent in Luxembourg to the Swedish Supervisory Authority (the “SFSA”).